 I love my olive skin.
 I love the way it deepens to brown at the merest touch of sunlight.
 Its subtle green undertones remind me of the cool colours of forest undergrowth, or a beach in winter.
 I love my eyes, which are almond-shaped and shallow with folded lids like my father’s.
 I like the shiny blackness of my hair.
 I like my cheekbones, which are high and wide like my mother’s.
 I cherish the unexpected angles of my face: the strength of the cheeks and the jaw, the wide forehead, the soft chin.
 I like that it holds both sharpness and softness, both inquisitiveness and openness.
 I like the way my face carries pieces of my ancestors, and invites others to wonder where I am from.

-Her complexion is the colour of coffee grounds.
-No makeup except for a subtle pink on the lips, collecting in the creases.
-Hair wrapped inside a bandanna with a pattern of purple and green leaves.
+She wears no makeup except for a subtle pink on the lips, collecting in the creases.
+Her black hair is wrapped inside a bandanna with a pattern of purple and green leaves.

 When she stands up, she catches you off guard.
 You expect her to be taller than you, but she only comes up to your shoulder.
-Beneath her colourful skirts, her legs are bowed–a permanent reminder of an undernourished childhood.
-She walks with a fierce rhythm, navigating the stairs one at a time, steadfast and swaying.
+Beneath her skirts, her legs are bowed.
+She walks with a fierce rhythm, navigating the stairs one at a time.
 She does not hold the handrail.

 In a dark community hall

 The Holy Spirit descends